How To Find the Best Jobs for You

 Each of these circumstances presents a different way of narrowing in on the jobs you want.
 There are several resources to help you explore your options:

-To better understand what different jobs entail and what skills may be required, you can browse the comprehensive Australian and New Zealand Standard Classification of Occupations, published by the Australian Bureau of Statistics.
+To better understand what different jobs entail and what skills may be required, you can browse the comprehensive Australian and New Zealand Standard Classification of Occupations (ANZSCO), published by the Australian Bureau of Statistics.
 You may also like to have a look at the MyFuture website, which shows a variety of information for each occupation type.

 Salary trends is a tool that lets you search for and compare trends in compensation for specific jobs in different locations.
 Enter a job title and you’ll see the salary range in various cities and what salary is being offered by different employers.

 The next step in finding the jobs that are right for you is to identify your non-negotiables and areas where you may be more flexible.
 Each person will have a distinct list.
 The following lists show some examples of what you may have in mind.